Last updated on December 18, 2021 by Liza Hawkins

-- The pan is lined with parchment and I save the liner for at least 3 or 4 uses.
+- The pan is lined with parchment and I save the liner for at least three or four uses.
 If you don’t have parchment, I’m sure foil or wax paper would work just as well.

 - You don’t have to use cherries, you can use apricots, or cranberries, or any other sticky/moist dried fruit — or a combo of multiple!
 But I would stick to using 1-1/4 cup dates since they are the perfect consistency to hold everything together.

-- I live near an awesome middle eastern grocery store where I can find all of these ingredients in bulk – if you can find something similar, it makes these super cheap, less than $1 per bar!
+- I live near an awesome middle eastern grocery store where I can find all of these ingredients in bulk.
+If you can find something similar, it makes these super cheap — less than a dollar per bar!

 Now for the photos.
 Lots and lots of photos!
-(Don’t worry; the recipe follows at the end…)
+(Don’t worry; keep scrolling for the recipe at the end.)

 - 3/4 cup roasted, salted almonds

 - 1 1/4 cup medjool dates

 - Line a square baking pan with parchment and set aside.